j-luong/CV/README.md

 As a Software Consultant I was working in a very Agile Scrum focused environment.
 As such, I am familiar with the Agile Scrum development process and using the industry standard software Jira to manage Scrum teams

-I regularly took part various Scurm related activities such as: creating user stories, sprint planning, daily stand-ups, sprint review sessions, and backlog management.
+I regularly took part in various Scurm related activities such as: creating user stories, sprint planning, daily stand-ups, sprint review sessions, and backlog management.

 **Team work**